 - We (Karsten and Velvet) are human beings.
 We deserve to be treated with respect and courtesy.
 We reserve the right to walk away from any customer interaction that violates Linden Lab’s Community Standards.
 This includes interactions that we perceive to be aggressive or demeaning, or interactions that include offensive language directed at us or our products.

 - If a customer becomes aggressive, demeaning, or offensive, we will ask them to stop.
 If our request is ignored, we reserve the right to mute and/or report that customer based on the severity of their behavior.

 - For the vast majority of customer issues, there is no way for us to tell what is “wrong” with a table by examining it in person.
 In order to resolve your issue, we will still need to speak with you.
-Additionally, we work mainly over email, and are not always able to log into SL.
+Additionally, we work mainly over email, and are not always available to log into SL.
 Unless we specifically express a desire to look at your table in person, we kindly ask that you work with us over IM.

 - We do not speak any languages other than English.
 If possible, please use English when you contact us.